 Whether you want to commit a part of your changes only or simply check your work

-before you commit it, one of the Git commands you probably use the most, add
+before you commit it, one of the Git commands you probably use the most, add, can

 This option allows to choose the changes you want to stage.